kelseyhightower/standalone-kubelet-tutorial/README.md

 sudo mv app-v0.1.0.yaml /etc/kubernetes/manifests/app.yaml
 ```

-> Notice the `app-v0.1.0.yaml` is being renamed to `app.yaml`.
+> Notice the `app-v0.1.0.yaml` pod manifest is being renamed to `app.yaml`.
 This prevents our application from being deployed twice.
 Each pod must have a unique `metadata.name`.

 List the installed container images: